NSAPH-Projects/floods-hospitalizations-glm/README.md

-## Severe flooding and cause-specific hospitalization among older adults in the United States
+# Severe flooding and cause-specific hospitalization among older adults in the United States

+## Overview

+This repository contains R scripts for processing and analyzing flood exposure data to study mechanisms for cause-specific hospitalization in Medicare enrollees from 2000-2016 in the contiguous United States.
+All code for visualizations included in the manuscript is also included.

+## Contact

+- **Author**: Sarika Aggarwal
+- **Email**: saggarwal@g.harvard.edu